gianni-rosato/svt-av1-psy/Docs/svt-av1-encoder-design.md

 Switching between OFF, Wiener filter and the self-guided restoration filter can be performed on a restoration unit basis.

-A more detailed description of the restoration filter is presented in the Appendix
+A more detailed description of the restoration filter is presented in the restoration filter Appendix

 ### Entropy Coding Process